Assaulted at Work - What are My Rights?

-In England and Wales you have a right to expect a safe and secure work environment.
-Your employer should take reasonable steps to reduce any risk of violence or assault that is posed to you while you are working.
+In England and Wales you have a right to a safe and secure work environment.
+Your employer has a legal obligation to take reasonable steps to reduce any risk of violence or assault that is posed to you while you are at work.

 The Health and Safety Executive (HSE) is the UK government body which oversees health and safety in the workplace.
 According to the HSE guidelines, there are several steps that employers must take to safeguard employees.
 These including assessing the risks posed, deciding how significant these risks are, and putting in place a clear management plan to prevent or control these risks.

-If a worker is injured in a workplace assault and their employer was aware of the risks and/or did not take the necessary steps to address these, then the worker may be entitled to make a claim for assault at work compensation.
+If a worker is injured in a workplace assault and their employer was aware of the risks and/or did not take the necessary steps to address these, then the worker may be entitled to claim compensation.

 Who is at Risk of Assault at Work?

 Anyone who is in a workplace is technically at risk of being assaulted at work.
-As well as employees, this includes visitors, contractors, customers and service users.
+As well as employees, those at risk include visitors, contractors, customers and service users.

 There are some groups of people, however, who are at greater risk of workplace assault than others.
 These include people who:

 - Work very early in the morning or late at night

 - Handle valuables (such as cash transporters or suppliers of expensive goods)